General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Lipschitz continuous solution of the CAP in closed-form

-\item \textbf{C2.} There exists a scalar $\varepsilon_2 > 0$ such that for any $\tau_{d} \in \mathbb{R}^{n}$:
+\item \textbf{C2.} There exists a scalar $\varepsilon_2 > 0$ such that for any $\tau_{d} \in \mathbb{R}^{6}$:

-\end{itemize} then the mapping \eqref{eq:BestForm} is a solution of the CAP problem that ensures Lipschitz continuity of $\hat{F}_j, j=1,...,m$ on any compact domain $\mathcal{T}_d \subset \mathbb{R}^{6}$.
-Moreover, for any compact set $\mathcal{T}_d$, an upperbound of the Lipschitz constants for each actuator orientation is
+\end{itemize} then the mapping \eqref{eq:OurSolutionLCAP} is a solution of the CAP that ensures Lipschitz continuity of $\hat{F}_j, j=1,...,m$ on any compact domain $\mathcal{T}_d$.
+Moreover, for any compact $\mathcal{T}_d$, an upper-bound of the Lipschitz constants for each actuator orientation is

-where $\varepsilon_1 = \max_{\tau_d \in \mathcal{T}_d} \varepsilon(\tau_d),$ $M_j^\dagger \in \mathbb{R}^{3\times6}$ is the sub-matrix of $M^\dagger = [M_1^\dagger, \dots, M_m^\dagger]^{T}$ associated with the $j^{th}$ actuator.\\ \textbf{ \textit{Proof} -} To prove the statement, it is enough to show that the jacobian of $\hat{F}_j$ is bounded.
+where $M_j^\dagger \in \mathbb{R}^{3\times6}$ is the sub-matrix of $M^\dagger = [M_1^\dagger, \dots, M_m^\dagger]^{T}$ associated with the $j^{th}$ actuator.\\ \textbf{ \textit{Proof} -} To prove the statement, it is enough to show that the jacobian of $\hat{F}_j$ is bounded.
 Using the formula of derivative of a normalized function from \cite{kraemer2007kernelizing} and \cite{kraemer2011degrees}, the jacobian of $\hat{F}_j$ is